avajs/ava/docs/recipes/typescript.md

 ```

 It's worth noting that with this configuration tests will fail if there are TypeScript build errors.
 If you want to test while ignoring these errors you can use `ts-node/register/transpile-only` instead of `ts-node/register`.

-## Using `tsc`

-Currently, AVA's TypeScript support is designed to work for projects that precompile TypeScript.
-Please see [`@ava/typescript`] for setup instructions.

-Read on until the end to learn how to use [`ts-node`] with AVA.

 ## Writing tests